jtdaugherty/brick/README.md

 ------

-There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` is also something of an experimental project of mine and some aspects of the design involve trade-offs that may are not entirely settled.
+There are some places were I have deliberately chosen to worry about performance later for the sake of spending more time on the design (and to wait on performance issues to arise first). `brick` is also something of an experimental project of mine and some aspects of the design involve trade-offs that are not entirely settled.
 In addition you can expect this library to follow a principle of fearless improvement: new versions will make (sometimes substantial) API changes if those changes really do make the library better.
 I will place more importance